 Here are a few things to consider when looking at hosts.
 Unlimited Hosting While not all unlimited hosts are bad, it’s hard to say that they’re all good.
 That’s because “unlimited hosting” is nothing more than a marketing gimmick made to make you think that you are getting great service.

 However, it really just means that the host is keeping the actual bandwidth and disk space values hidden from you.
-You’ll often get just enough resources to open a fresh website or private blog network that you don’t plan on aggressively marketing.
+You’ll often get just enough resources to open a fresh website that you don’t plan on aggressively marketing.
 If this is what you want to do, then unlimited hosting is great and affordable.
 If you want to expand, then unlimited hosting is terrible and a great burden because your website might be suspended for using too many resources.

 Most of the best hosts will tell you exactly how much bandwidth and disk space that you are getting so that you can rest easy knowing that your website will be properly serviced.
 Customer Support Customer support is often something that you don’t think too much about until it’s too late.